fvilarinho/cicdzerotohero/README.md

 Then define an environment variable called `LINODE_TOKEN` in your local machine with the token value.

 After that, just execute the command `./deploy.sh` in your project directory.

-That's all!
+Follow the instructions for the setup and that's all!